HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 ### The Task Resource

-**For CDex Task based transactions the [CDex Task Data Request Profile] SHALL be used by the Payer to solicit information from a system.** It represents *both* the data request and the returned data as follows:
+**For CDex Task based transactions the [CDex Task Data Request Profile] SHALL be used by the Data Consumer to solicit information from a system.** It represents *both* the data request and the returned data as follows:

 1. `Task.input` represents the data request.
 The data request may be:
   - [FHIR RESTful Search syntax]